CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/general-settings/mrp-tab/mrp-related-configuration.md

 ### Configuration fields

-- This fields will ensure that the ProcessForce Bill of Material and Manufacturing Order will sync with SAP Business One
+- These fields will ensure that the ProcessForce Bill of Material and Manufacturing Order will synchronise with SAP Business One
-- If you do not check the sync box, and you enter BOMs into ProcessForce they will not sync with SAP Business One
+- If you leave the sync box unchecked, BOMs entered into ProcessForce will not synchronize with SAP Business One.
-- If you have entered Bill of Materials into ProcessForce and then want to sync into SAP Business One, just change a data element within the ProcessForce BOM, press update and the BOM will then sync with SAP
+- To synchronize Bill of Materials from ProcessForce to SAP Business One, simply change a data element within the ProcessForce BOM, and then click update.
+This action will trigger the synchronization of the BOM with SAP.
-- Also review the settings in the Coproducts section below, even if you are not using Coproducts
+- Even if you're not utilizing Coproducts, it's advisable to review the settings in the Coproducts section below.
 - This synchronization will allow the supply and demand details from ProcessForce Manufacturing Orders to update and make use of the following SAP Business One forms and processes:
   - Item Master Data -> Inventory Tab -> Committed and Ordered fields
   - Forecasts
-  - MRP wizard
+  - MRP Wizard
   - Order Recommendation
   - Available to Promise
   - BOM Relationship Maps